Co-op Career Fairs Student Information

 4. Research companies that interest you.

-• Ask good questions based on your research.
+• Ask thoughtful questions based on your research.

 5. Dress to impress.

-• First impressions are important.
-Dress professionally in business attire which may include: a dress shirt or blouse, tie, suit jacket, dress pants or skirt, dress, and dress shoes.
+• Dress professionally — business attire makes a strong first impression.
+This may include a dress shirt or blouse, tie, suit jacket, dress pants, skirt or dress, and dress shoes.

-• Students are not permitted to wear jeans, t-shirts, hoodies, sweatpants, tennis shoes, etc.
+• Students may not wear jeans, T-shirts, hoodies, sweatpants, tennis shoes, or similar casual attire.

-• It’s always better to be overdressed than underdressed!
+• When in doubt, it’s better to be overdressed than underdressed.

 1. Who can attend the Career Fair?